nepalprabin/nepalprabin.github.io_/_posts/2021-10-25-autocorrect-and-minimum-edit-distance.md

 > This is my brief note from *DeepLearning.AI's* [NLP Specialization Course](https://www.coursera.org/specializations/natural-language-processing).

 ## What is Autocorrect?
 Autocorrect is an application that changes misspelled word into a correct word.
-When writing messages or drafting an email, we may have noticied that if we type any words that is misspelled, then that word automatically gets corrected with correct spelling and based on the context.
+When writing messages or drafting an email, you may have noticied that if we type any words that is misspelled, then that word automatically gets corrected with correct spelling and based on the context.

 <p align="center">